kylebarone/pix2pixHD/README.md

 #### Or If your like me and dont have a GPU: <br>
 - Google Cloud Account

-## Getting Started
+## Getting Started (since no one in our group has a GPU setup, this guide is through using a GCP instance.
 ### Installation
-- Install PyTorch and dependencies from http://pytorch.org
+- Search
 - Install python libraries [dominate](https://github.com/Knio/dominate).
 ```bash
 pip install dominate